securesauce/precaution-beta/docs/setup.md

 ![check_fails](./setup_images/check_fails.png)

-If you want to make Precaution succeed check mandatory do the following steps:
+In order to allow Precaution to prevent pull requests from merging, do the following:

 ## 1. Go to settings